DanielVisca/Reading-Notes/Designing Data-Intesnive Applications Notes.md

 "An achitecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare".

-Early stage start up it is more importatn to be able to iterate quickly on product features than it is to scale to some hypothetical future load.
+Early stage start up, it is more important to be able to iterate quickly on product features than it is to scale to some hypothetical future load.
 (Note: Point taken, no point scaling until you can reliably have enough growth that you will have to scale.
 Step 1 get growth, step to scale.)

 ### Maintainability

-* Operabity: Make it easy for operations team to keep the sysyem running smoothly.
+* Operabity: Make it easy for operations team to keep the system running smoothly.
 * Simplicty: Make it easy for new engineers to understand the system by removing complexity (this does not mean simple interfaces)
 * Evolvability/Extensibility/Modifiability/Plasticity: Make it easy for engineers to make changes to the system in the future, adapting it for unanticipated use cases.